OpenRadioss/OpenRadioss/HOWTO.md

 **Note:**

-* The module system was found not properly configured on some systems.
-If module command is nout found, add in your  .bashrc shell file:
+* The module system was found to be improperly configured on some systems.
+If the module command is not found, add in your  .bashrc shell file:

       source /etc/profile